genesiscommunitysuccess/docs/docs/02_creating-applications/02_creating-a-new-project/01_recommended-full-stack-project-setup/02_configure-deployment-plugin.md

 id: configure-deployment-plugin
 ---

-This guide will show you how to configure the Genesis deploy plugin so you can easily set up a Genesis environment and deploy to it.
+This page shows you how to configure the Genesis deploy plugin so you can easily set up a Genesis environment and deploy to it.

 ### Pre-requisites